Ashishkhose7/telegram_web_ui/README.md

 # Telegram Web App UI
-The project is based on the Telegram Web Application UI created using the following technologies
+The project is cloned of the Telegram Web Application UI created using the following technologies
 1. React.js
 2. Bootstrap-5
 3. Material UI